THE SIGNIFICANCE OF SETTING SMART OBJECTIVES FOR PUBLIC RELATIONS CAMPAIGNS

 Hierarchy of Objectives

-In the context of public relations objective setting, it's crucial to consider the concept of a hierarchy of objectives.
+In the context of public relations objective setting, it is crucial to consider the concept of a hierarchy of objectives.
 Stacks and Bowen (2011) outline that any public relations campaign typically involves three objectives: informational, motivational, and behavioral.
 Initially, the target audience or stakeholders should receive and comprehend the provided information.
 Subsequently, this information should motivate them to undertake an intended action.
 Finally, the desired outcome is a change in their behavior.

 Lastly, public relations and communication professionals should consistently bear in mind the relationship between outcome or impact evaluation and the defined objectives.
 Evaluation must be taken into account at the inception of every PR campaign or communication program, as it directly ties back to the established objectives.
 Therefore, by having clearly identified objectives at the outset of a campaign or program, one can readily measure and evaluate its effectiveness and impact.